 The Dewalt DXGNR6500

-Its starting mechanism is based on a standard recoil pull-rope starting mechanism.
+Its starting mechanism is based on a manual recoil starter system.

-The DXGNR6500's fuel tank holds 7.5 gallons, ensuring uninterrupted operation for around 10 hours at 50% load with a full tank (fuel consumption approximately 0.75 GPH).
+The DXGNR6500's fuel tank, with a capacity of 7.5 gallons, supports uninterrupted operation for around 10 hours at 50% load when fully fueled (fuel consumption at an estimated 0.75 gallons per hour).

 Outlets